Samsung Galaxy A54 5G vs Galaxy A53 5G

 New design style and a more premium feel

-The Galaxy A54 5G changes the all-plastic build of the A53 5G for a glass back and front, but the mid-frame is still rumored to be made out of plastic.
+The Galaxy A54 5G changes the all-plastic build of the A53 5G for a glass back and front, and this makes the new model feel much more premium.
+Yes, the mid-frame is still made of plastic, but that's not as noticeable.

-We also like the new camera styling where each individual lens has its own enclosure, much like the Galaxy S flagship series.
+We also like the new camera styling on the A54 5G where each individual lens has its own enclosure, just like the Galaxy S phones.

 We appreciate that despite being cheaper phones, both the A54 5G and A53 5G come with the same IP67 water and dust protection rating, and both also support a microSD card slot for expandable storage, which is a rarity nowadays.